Financing your French courses

 For more information on the CAF, on who is eligible and on how to apply, please click here or contact us.

-If you are a temporary worker in Switzerland and you are looking to develop your professional career, you may be eligible to receive a reimbursement for your French course.
+If you are a temporary worker in Switzerland and you are looking to develop your professional career, you may be eligible to receive a reimbursement for your French course, so that you can acquire skills that will stay with you for the rest of your life.

 The asurance-invalidité (AI) is offered by the cantons to any person whose ability to work has been restricted due to chronic health reasons.